 What Inspired Les’ Interest in Electronics?

 “Les’ interest in electronics started at a very early age.
 He was just five years old when he saw his brother Ralph flip a light switch, and he immediately wanted to know how and why the light turned on,” explained Jim.
-“Back then you didn’t have breakers and you didn’t have safeguards on electrical lines; in result of that, Les was shocked many times, but he learned to respect it.
+“Back then you didn’t have breakers and you didn’t have safeguards on electrical lines; as a result of that, Les was shocked many times, but he learned to respect it.
 Electricity nearly killed Les three times.”Featured above is an old radio, one of the many projects Les would toy around with.

 The last time was at Les’ studio in 1941 when he was practicing with his bass player.
 With his guitar in one hand, he reached into an audio stack and had touched a live wire.
 He immediately suffered a severe electric shock; he was the actual ground for the circuit.